Kit Harington Checks Into Treatment Center to Work on Personal Issues

 Days earlier, the actor was spotted in New York City, where he hosted Saturday Night Live.
 Harington's wife, former GoT co-star Rose Leslie, even made an appearance in his SNL opening monologue.

-Of Harington's retreat stay, an alleged friend tells Page Six, "The end of GoT really hit Kit hard...he realized 'this is it — this is the end,' it was something they had all worked so hard on for so many years.
+Of Harington's retreat stay, an alleged friend tells Page Six, "The end of GoT really hit Kit hard...he realized 'this is it—this is the end,' it was something they had all worked so hard on for so many years.
 He had a moment of, what next?"

 The source continues, "His wife Rose is being extremely supportive.
 Everyone close to him really wanted him to get some rest.
 Right now, he just needs peace and quiet."